qdilmac/gcs_gui/README.md

 Update GUI for v2-> <b>DONE</b>

 ## Problems
 To use camera feed without 1 second pauses I need to find efficient way to read data without stopping camera feed every second.
-I might be able to use another thread for it. -> <b>SOLVED</b>
+I might be able to use another thread for it. -> <b>SOLVED, implementing another thread works</b>

 "TypeError: '>=' not supported between instances of 'PySide6.QtGui.QImage' and 'int'".
 Even tho the type of FaceDetection signal is integer, this error occurs.
-But program works well without any problem. -> <b>UNSOLVED</b>
+But program works well without any problem. -> <b>SOLVED, it appears in some places I wrote ImageUpdate signal instead of FaceDetection signal *facepalm* </b>

+I have to click twice to the "Stop Camera Feed" button to clear videofeed_label and update "detection_label" -> <b>UNSOLVED</b>

 ## Requirements
 - Python 3